BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

 ```
 ## Summary: Understanding the Descriptor

-Descriptors let you pass public keys and private keys among wallets, but more than that, they allow you to precisely and correctly derive addresses of a lot of different sorts from a standardized description format.
+Descriptors let you pass public keys and private keys among wallets, but more than that, they allow you to precisely and correctly to define addresses and to derive addresses of a lot of different sorts from a standardized description format.

 > :fire: ***What is the power of descriptors?*** Descriptors allow you to import and export seeds and keys.
+That's great if you want to move between different wallets.
 As a developer, they also allow you to build up the precise sort of addresses that you're interested in creating.
 For example, we use it in [FullyNoded 2](https://github.com/BlockchainCommons/FullyNoded-2/blob/master/Docs/How-it-works.md) to generate a multi-sig from three seeds.
-But generally, when you want to move an address from one device to another, this is how you'll do so.

 ## What's Next?